🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 4. Attach ears last so kids can see the bunny come together.

+This craft works beautifully as a group activity because every bunny ends up with a unique personality.
 I always love seeing how kids interpret expressions — some bunnies are sleepy, some silly, some very serious.

 🌷 Coffee Filter Easter Flowers for Gentle Spring Crafting